Ginza25/3x3eyesMCD/docs/script_commands.md

 ## 0x12 Process text offset if flag(s) not true

 Process text data starting at two byte text offset immediately following, if flag(s) are not yet set.
-Typically combined with a preceding 0x0A (and 0x0B if two flags) script command.
+Typically combined with a preceding 0x0A (and 0x0B if two flags) text opcode.

 ## 0x13 Process text offset if flag(s) true

 Process text data starting at two byte text offset immediately following, if flag(s) are already set.
-Typically combined with a preceding 0x0A (and 0x0B if two flags) script command.
+Typically combined with a preceding 0x0A (and 0x0B if two flags) text opcode.

 ## 0x1A Process text offset, set flag and return

-Process text data starting at two byte text offset immediately following, then sets flag defined by next two bytes and stops processing control codes.
+Process text data starting at two byte text offset immediately following, then sets flag defined by next two bytes and stops processing text opcodes.

-For example 1a 0a16 0118: starts text processing at offset 0a16, then sets flag 0118 and ends processing control codes.
+For example 1a 0a16 0118: starts text processing at offset 0a16, then sets flag 0118 and ends processing text opcodes.

-This script command is used a lot - typically if you need to talk to a number of NPCs in an area to set flags and proceed in the game, but there is no specific feedback from the NPC.
+This text opcode is used a lot - typically if you need to talk to a number of NPCs in an area to set flags and proceed in the game, but there is no specific feedback from the NPC.
 For example you need to talk to a shopkeeper to set a flag, but his dialogue is always the same.

-**0x3E** is the same script command as **0x1A**, only it does not return, but continues processing script commands.
+**0x3E** is the same text opcode as **0x1A**, only it does not return, but continues processing text opcodes.

 ## 0x24 Process text offset and return

-Processes text data starting at two byte text offset immediately following and then stops processing control codes.
+Processes text data starting at two byte text offset immediately following and then stops processing text opcodes.

-**0x4C** is the same script command as **0x24**, only it does not return, but continues processing script commands.
+**0x4C** is the same script command as **0x24**, only it does not return, but continues processing text opcodes.

 # Text control codes

-Text control codes are arguments to the text processing function/engine They are evaluated if a script command to run the process text data function is run first, such as 0x1A or 0x24.
+Text control codes are arguments to the text processing function/engine and are more related to the presentation than conditions for printing text etc. (handled by **text opcodes**).
+They are evaluated if a text opcode to run the process text data function is run first, such as 0x1A or 0x24.

 ## 0xE0 Show portrait
 The **E0** control code takes a single byte argument, observed from 0x00 to 0x0B, which indicates a character portrait to print by a text box.
 The portraits available depend on the current EV-file, where up to 5 portraits are stored Kosinski-compressed, and additional PLAY-files, where additional portraits may be stored.